 Lockbox

-Common Mistake: Buying a lockbox that uses a different app or key system than the one your local MLS and showing service use, which means other agents cannot easily access the property.
-Ask your broker or MLS which lockbox brand and app are standard in your area before you buy so every visiting agent can get in without issues.
+Common mistake: Buying a lockbox that uses a different app or key system than the one your local MLS and showing service require.
+Ask your broker or MLS which lockbox brand and app are standard in your area before you buy so every visiting agent can access the property without issues.

 Business cards

-Common Mistake: Ordering too many cards before finalizing branding.
+Common mistake: Ordering too many cards before finalizing your branding, logo, or brokerage affiliation.
+Start with a small batch.

 Photography and videography

-Common Mistake: Cutting corners on photos and video.
-Match the media package to the home’s price point and to what competing listings are doing.
+Common mistake: Cutting corners on photos and video.
+Match the media package to the home’s price point and to what competing listings are doing in your market.

 Flyers, postcards, and print materials